bkahl/progressBarPlugin/README.md

 # What is progressBarPlugin?

 progressBarPlugin is a jQjuery plugin that allows user's to dynamically load as many progress bars within a webpage when needed by specifying it's selector id or by using jquery's data().
+Currently, there's only one "type" of progress bar and that is the "subscription" progress bar.
+You'll read more about it below.

+1. Subscription Progress Bar
+	- allows users to keep track of their usage so that they don't go over their plan.
+	- (ex) AT&T could use this to allow their client's to keep track of their data plan, so they know when they've exceeded their GB (Giga Bytes) for the month.

 ## How to Install?